You're doing salsa wrong.

 Transfer the chilies (reserve the soaking water) to a blender; puree until a thick paste forms, adding a little of the chili water only as needed to help blend.
 Add the sunflower seeds, vinegar, garlic, and oregano; with the motor running, slowly drizzle in the oil until the salsa is emulsified but still slightly chunky.
 Add salt to taste.

-Tom’s Salsa Macha
+Rustic Salsa Macha

 Makes about 1.5 cups